rmluck/Netflix-Data-Project/README.md

 This account's profiles are as follows:
     Charlie
     Ryan
+Which profile would you like to analyze? |
 ```

 Answer with your preferred profile and then the program will continue by asking you whether you would like the program to analyze all viewing activity or viewing activity of only movies or only TV shows.
 All the Netflix data is separated into movies or TV so you get to choose if you would like them to be grouped or if you want to narrow to one medium:

 ```
-Would you like to analyze all viewing activity or your viewing activity of only movies or only TV shows (A, M, or TV)?
+Would you like to analyze all viewing activity or your viewing activity of only movies or only TV shows (A, M, or TV)? |
 ```

 If you answer with 'A', then the program will analyze both movies and TV.
 If you enter 'M', then the program will only observe movies.
 If you enter 'TV', then the program will only observe TV.